 The District is filled with plenty of outdoor adventures that won’t cost you a cent.
 Explore the best free outdoor activities, from national parks in and around the city to modern art on the National Mall.

-You will have no issue finding free outdoor activities in DC.
-From hiking and running trails such as the Billy Goat Trail in Great Falls Park to awesome places like Rock Creek Park, there are so many things to do outdoors in the nation’s capital, including activities just for kids.
+You will have no issue finding free outdoor activities in Washington, DC.
+From hiking, running and biking routes such as the Capital Crescent Trail to awesome places like Rock Creek Park, there are so many things to do outdoors in the nation’s capital.
 Check out some of the city’s best free outdoor activities below and make sure to read up on the latest travel status updates and what's open before you plan your visit.